ChocZeChoc/LogseqVault/pages/Hand-in.md

 					- How to Fix out of sync C# & Unity
 						-
 				- 2.2
-					- What is Variables use for
+					- What is Variables use for, Why are magic numbers bad -
-					-
 				- 2.3
 					- Access Modifiers